raspberrypi/documentation/configuration/wireless/headless.md

-# Setting up a Raspberry Pi headless
+# Setting up a Raspberry Pi Headless

 If you do not use a monitor or keyboard to run your Pi (known as headless), but you still need to do some wireless setup, there is a facility to enable wireless networking and SSH when creating a image.